 This collection of sculptures lies within MUSA, in the Manchones National Park just off the coast of Isla Mujeres.
-At first glance, these statues seem quite abstract compared to the others in the museum but are in fact designed to be viewed from above.
+At first glance, these statues seem quite abstract compared to the others in the museum, but they are designed to be viewed from above.

-What at first appears to be just piles of rocks from the distance appears, at closer inspection, to be a collection of little Chinese houses or gazebos, topped with either a pointed pyramid-shaped roof or a hemispherical one.
-This makes them great habitat for marine life and it is common to see Arrow Crabs, Eels, and Lobsters making their homes in them.
+What at first appears to be just piles of rocks from a distance seems, at closer inspection, to be a collection of little Chinese houses or gazebos, topped with either a pointed pyramid-shaped roof or a hemispherical one.
+This makes them excellent habitats for marine life, and it is common to see Arrow Crabs, Eels, and Lobsters making their homes in them.

-This view of the collection is however misleading of the artist's intentions.
-They are designed to be viewed from above and are meant to represent a biological map of the world.
+However, this view of the collection is misleading of the artist's intentions.
+They are designed to be viewed from above and represent a biological map of the world.
 A place in the world where the fish could be given shelter with the idea of a map that gives life.

 Set apart from the other statues within MUSA, the Biomap is located North of the Silent Evolution and East of The Bankers.
-It is easy to traverse this section of MUSA as there are small mounds of rocks that guide you from one section to the next.
+It is easy to traverse this section of MUSA as small mounds of rocks guide you from one section to the next.

-Thank you to Roberto Diaz of MUSA and his amazing staff for helping me learn the meanings and artists' intentions behind each of the statues.
+Thank you to Roberto Diaz of MUSA and his fantastic staff for helping me learn the meanings and artists' intentions behind each statue.

-If you are truly interested in knowing more about the MUSA, then take some time out of your day and visit the headquarters in Cancun.
-The history is amazing and the new statues planned for future installations are an incredible sight to see.
+If you are genuinely interested in knowing more about MUSA, take some time out of your day and visit the headquarters in Cancun.
+The history is impressive, and the new statues planned for future installations are incredible.

 9 meters / 30 feet